 In this low dell, bowed not the delicate grass.

-This short stanza is the speaker’s prayer and hope that his warning may be unnecessary for the time being.
+This short stanza is the speaker’s prayer and hopes that his warning may be unnecessary for the time being.
 He hopes that his fears would prove to “be vain” and that the “vengeful enemy” would not act in the way the speaker suspects.
 He hopes that the threats will “pass like gust”.
 This suggests that the speaker is referring to a threat his country has received.
 Although his previous words reveal that he is aware of the vices of his country and it’s hunger for war and victory, he also hopes that the enemy will not react and attack.
 He desperately wishes that the enemy’s threats will pass away, that Great Britain may continue in peace.

 But now the gentle dew-fall sends abroad